JackGilliam1/Blockamonv2/README.md

 - The website starts at url
 localhost:10001

-- debugger for the node server node-inspector
+- Debugger for the node server node-inspector

-- the node inspector url
+- The node inspector url
 localhost:8080/debug?port=5858

+- To run the tests
+npm test